jatufin/multicave/README.md

 Username: admin
 Password: password
 * Whole functionality has been implemented
-* The user interface is still only rudimentary
+* Refining the user interface has begun
-* Plenty of bug fixing still waiting

 ##
 Deployed to Heroku: